SpiNNakerManchester/SpiNNakerManchester.github.io/docs/push_bot/index.md

 ## Wifi Access Point

 The robot's wifi interface consists of a WiFi access point to which the pushbot communicates with regardless of the connection type for SpiNNaker.
-The network details are as follows:
+The network details are below.
+But for simplicity, the password to log into the access point is rpo45trkrfgpoloektr45poael

 2.4 GHz

 	SSID: NSTrobots_2.4GHz
 	wireless mode: b/g/n mixed
 	b/g Protection: auto